 Moorish Castle

-After exploring Pena Palace, hike down to the Moorish Castle.
+After exploring Pena Palace, hike 17 minutes down the hill to the Moorish Castle.
 Enjoy the beautiful views from the castle walls for about an hour.

 La Quinta da Regaleira and the Initiation Well